-The main body of the program narrative should describe the proposed project in depth, in keeping with the "Program-Specific Information" provided in this solicitation.
+The main body of the program narrative should describe the proposed project in depth.
 The following sections should be included as part of the program narrative:

 Statement of the Problem and Research Questions.
 The statement of the problem should address the need for research in this area.
 Applicants should discuss current gaps in data, research, and knowledge, including those for particular justice sectors, for certain populations, and to answer questions relevant to current policy and practice needs and public interests.
 As part of this discussion, applicants should present a review of previous literature and discuss previous research related to these problems.